shoui520/shoui520.github.io/docs/vn.md

 21. Now go in Display and enable 3D acceleration and set video memory to `128 MB`
 22. Now launch your VM again by double clicking it in the left menu.
 23. Once you are in the XP desktop.
 On the VirtualBox window, click "Devices" and then click on "Insert Guest Addons CD Image"
-24. It will now autorun VBox Guest Additions setup, install it and reboot your VM.
+24. It will now automatically run VBox Guest Additions setup, install it and reboot your VM.
 Go in Devices again and set Drag and Drop to Bidirectional.
 This will allow us to drag and drop files from our actual PC to our VM.
 25. Now we will enable Japanese locale.
 Again in "Devices", click on Optical Drives > select the disc image you used to install Windows XP.
 Exit setup when prompted.
 26. Now open a Run dialog box, by doing `Win+R`, and enter `intl.cpl`.
 Go in the `Languages` tab and check "Install files for East Asian languages" now hit Apply.
 Do not reboot yet.
 27. Go in the Regional Options tab and set format to Japanese and location to Japan.
 Hit Apply.